sarathsajan/quiztion-questions/README.txt

     >> c.
 Nvidia RTX
     d.
 Microsoft Azure

-10. This product was developed by C-DAC in 1991 in response to USA's denial to provide license to India for a particular technology.
-What was the product developed and to what technology did it belong
+10. This product was developed by C-DAC in response to USA's denial to provide license to India for a particular technology.
+What was the product developed and to what technology did it belong?
+    a.
+GSLV, cryogenic engine
+    b.
+Aryabhatta, satellite
+    >> c.
+PARAM, supercomputer
+    d.
+INS Vikramaditya, aircraft carrier

 11. __________ is a direct energy weapon being jointly developed by the DRDO and BARC to destroy incoming missiles.
 What is the name of this weapon?
     a.
 BrahMos